bioconvert/bioconvert/doc/developer_guide.rst

 It is quite easy to add a new converter in **Bioconvert** (see :ref:`add_converter` section) by adding a new Python module (e.g., with the executable **bioconvert_init**) or by copying an existing converter.
-Then, we higly recommend developers to add a test file in the ./test directory (see :ref:`add_test`), and  relevant test files in the ``./bioconvert/data/`` directory (see
+Then, we highly recommend developers to add a test file in the ./test directory (see :ref:`add_test`), and  relevant data test files in the ``./bioconvert/data/`` directory (see
 :ref:`add_test_file`).
 Finally, we expect the **Bioconvert** documentation to be updated (``./doc`` directory) as explained in the section :ref:`update_doc`.

-Note also that a converter (a Python module, e.g., fastq2fasta) may have several methods included and it is quite straigthforward to add a new method (:ref:`add_method`).
+Note also that a converter (a Python module, e.g., fastq2fasta) may have several methods included and it is quite straightforward to add a new method (:ref:`add_method`).
 They can later be compared thanks to our benchmarking framework.

 .. contents::